czyys/dustforceguide/README.md

 ### Characters and their differences ###

-By this point you should be at least somewhat familiar with Dustman, as he’s the only character available in the tutorials.
+By this point you should be at least somewhat familiar with Dustman (blue), as he’s the only character available in the tutorials.

-Dustgirl is very similar to him.
+Dustgirl (red) is very similar to him.

-Dustkid can triple-jump, although her jumps are smaller, and her attacks are much faster while also having shorter range.
+Dustkid (purple) can triple-jump, although her jumps are smaller, and her attacks are much faster while also having shorter range.

-Dustworth has the slowest, but largest attacks and also can jump heighest of all characters.
+Dustworth (green) has the slowest, but largest attacks and also can jump heighest of all characters.

 A more detailed breakdown is available here - https://bin.disroot.org/?e866275523f09afc#wlkFiLNt1U7F6Ny7w67Rjtst338tWK+TUULhzXQIUvU=